How Much Does Air Duct Cleaning Cost?

 Q. Can I clean my air ducts myself?

-It is generally recommended to have a professional clean air ducts to avoid damage and injury.
+It is generally recommended for a professional to clean air ducts to avoid damage and injury.
 Some states even require a license for this work.
 Homeowners may, however, replace their filters themselves.